mozmeao/platform-docs/docs/attribution/0001-analytics.md

 One advantage to Glean is that it is a first-party solution, meaning that we have full control over the data we collect and how it is used.
 It is also less likely to be blocked by ad blockers or privacy tools.

-Using Glean\'s standardized schema for data collection, we can also take advantage of automated dashboard creation in Looker (see below), which makes it easier to query data than some other tools such as GA4\'s default dashboard.
+Using Glean\'s standardized schema for data collection, we can also take advantage of automated dashboard creation in Looker (see below), which makes it easier to query data than some other tools such as GA\'s default dashboard.

 ### Where can I query Glean data?